infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 ### Built for the community, available on NPM

 We're thrilled to share Infinite Table with the world.

-We wanted to make it very easy for everyone to get started with it, so you can start using right away with just an npm install
+We wanted to make it very easy for everyone to [get started](/docs/learn/getting-started) with it, so all you require is just an npm install:

 <TerminalBlock>
 npm i @infinite-table/infinite-react
 </TerminalBlock>

-After installing it, you're ready to [get started](/docs/learn/getting-started) and use it right away.

 The component will show a footer with a [Powered by Infinite Table](https://infinite-table.com) link displayed.
 However, all the functionalities are still available and fully working.
 So if you keep the link visible, you can use the component for free in any setup!